cnr-ibba/BIOINFO-guidelines/docs/nextflow/new-pipeline.rst

 We provide custom DSL2 modules (not implemented by *nf-core* community) in our repository at `cnr-ibba/nf-modules <https://github.com/cnr-ibba/nf-modules>`_.
-This repository is not maintained by *nf-core* community, its internal and intended to share modules across pipelines and to test stuff locally.
+This repository is not maintained by *nf-core* community, it's intended to share modules across pipelines and to test stuff locally.
 It's organized in a similar way to `nf-core/modules <https://github.com/nf-core/modules>`_, so it's possible to take a module from here and share it with the *nextflow* community (please see